Agnes Burrell Kerrison1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 32.
 Hereinafter cited as The Complete Peerage.

-George Fleming Warren, 2nd Baron De Tabley of Tabley House1
+George Fleming Warren, 2nd Baron de Tabley of Tabley House1

 M, #27506, b.
 28 October 1811, d.
 19 October 1887

-George Fleming Warren, 2nd Baron De Tabley of Tabley House was baptised with the name of George Fleming Leicester.1 He was educated at Eton College, Eton, Berkshire, England.2 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.2 He succeeded to the title of 2nd Baron De Tabley of Tabley House, co.
-Chester [U.K., 1826] on 18 June 1827.1 He succeeded to the title of 6th Baronet Byrne, of Timogue, Queen's County [I., 1671] on 18 June 1827.1 On 18 February 1832 his name was legally changed to George Fleming Warren by Royal Licence.1 He held the office of Lord in Waiting between 1853 and 1858.2 He held the office of Lord in Waiting between 1859 and 1866.2 He held the office of Treasurer of the Household between 1868 and 1872.2 He was invested as a Privy Counsellor (P.C.) in 1869.2
+He was given the name of George Fleming Leicester at birth.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.3 He was educated at Eton College, Windsor, Berkshire, EnglandG.3 He succeeded as the 2nd Baron de Tabley of Tabley House, co.
+Chester [U.K., 1826] on 18 June 1827.1 He succeeded as the 6th Baronet Byrne, of Timogue, Queen's County [I., 1671] on 18 June 1827.1 On 18 February 1832 his name was legally changed to George Fleming Warren by Royal Licence.1 He held the office of Lord in Waiting between 1853 and 1858.3 He held the office of Lord in Waiting between 1859 and 1866.3 He held the office of Treasurer of the Household between 1868 and 1872.3 He was appointed Privy Counsellor (P.C.) in 1869.3

 Citations